mholling/nswtopo/README.markdown

     scale: 25000              # desired map scale (1:25000 in this case)

-Set the map rotation angle as an angle between +/- 45 degrees anticlockwise from true north (e.g. for a rotation angle of 20, true north on the map will be 20 degrees to the right of vertical).
-There is no degradation in quality in a rotated map (although horizontal labels will no longer be horizontal).
+Set the map rotation angle as an angle between +/- 45 degrees clockwise from true north (e.g. for a rotation angle of 20, true north on the map will be 20 degrees to the left of vertical).
 The special value `magnetic` will cause the map to be aligned with magnetic north.

     rotation: 0               # angle of rotation of map (or 'magnetic' to align with magnetic north)